Public Engagement & Education

 Inspire | Engage | Impact

 BGCI has an extensive Public Engagement programme, offering a wide range of tools and resources to support and enhance the educational efforts of botanic gardens worldwide.
-We aim to develop and deliver innovative, participatory projects that highlight the important social role botanic gardens play within their local communities.
+In addition we deliver innovative, participatory projects that highlight the important social role botanic gardens play within their local communities.

 Ongoing Education Projects